ReeStyle/phpDummyMail/readme.md

 These packages have their own license form.
 Please abide by them!

 # Other info
+If you wish to:
+- participate in the project, feel free to do so by forking.
-If you wish to donate to the project, you can transfer the funds to my PayPal account.
+- donate to the project, you can transfer the funds to my PayPal account.

+**Important notice**
-Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces after it's sent.
+Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces after it's sent, given that your application is able to use the internal mail() function.

 # Lastly